erikji/tiwaki-web-app/README.md

 ```bash
 npm i
 ```
 to install all required packages.
+You may also need to install [ffmpeg](https://www.ffmpeg.org/) if you don't have it already.
 Then, run the commands
 ```bash
 npm run compile
 ```